marcelbonnici/times-tables-homework-machine/SCHEDULE.md

 ### Final Touches
 As mentioned in week 8, breaking a double stranded chain was expected to be difficult.
 It was achieved with the unexpected but crucial help of a vise, and the machine was assembled to mechanical perfection.

 Unfortunately, everything went downhill from here.
-Soldering the second and third motors looked like a smooth experience, but running the Arduino code revealed that the first motor always worked, the second rarely worked, and the hird one never worked.
-The investigative skills of Joshau Cohen also found no apparent issues, besides my NEMA17 motors getting hotter than he knew those motors could.
+Soldering the second and third motors looked like a smooth experience, but running the Arduino code revealed that the first motor always worked, the second rarely worked, and the third one never worked.
+The investigative skills of Joshua Cohen also found no apparent issues, besides my NEMA17 motors getting hotter than he knew those motors could.
 I am accustomed to the motors' heat from passion projects, so I doubt that led to the irresponsive motors.

 Meanwhile, cancellations regarding COVID-19 were intensifying to the point where the lab was closed the day after.
 I shockingly took no photos of my mechanical pen mechanism, but will gladly do so during the spring quarter if requested to.